mmmlab/cogsp-lab-code/SwitchCosts/SwitchCosts-README.md

 In MacOS
 -seems to work.
 Agree with point 2.
--ITI is initential; subject can change it.
+-ITI is intentional; subjects can change it.
 -no data file(s)
 -have to check if this is true:
                     This is whether the tasks are predictable (you always have the five trials of one task before the task    switches [P]), or unpredictable (the task is randomly chosen each trial [U])